Share this

 Application Tips

-• Products must contact aphids to kill them.
+• Must contact azalea lace bugs to kill them.
 Thorough coverage is required.

 • Apply in the spring when you see azalea lace bug nymph activity.
 Repeat as needed.